Anheuser Busch InBev / : Press Régimen (8kpressr)

 AB InBev reports on the progress of its share buy-back program announced on 31 October 2023

-Further to the launch of the share buy-back program announced on 31 October 2023, AB InBev reports the purchase of 563,558 AB InBev shares in the central order book of Euronext Brussels in the period from 18-Dec- 2023 up to and including 22-Dec-2023.
-The shares were repurchased at an average price of 57.7439 EUR per share for a total consideration of 32,542,043.63 EUR.
+Further to the launch of the share buy-back program announced on 31 October 2023, AB InBev reports the purchase of 445,796 AB InBev shares in the central order book of Euronext Brussels in the period from 27-Dec- 2023 up to and including 29-Dec-2023.
+The shares were repurchased at an average price of 58.4288 EUR per share for a total consideration of 26,047,307.53 EUR.

 Date of